mikaelvesavuori/minibook-better-apis/quality/test-automation-in-ci.md

 - name: Deploy API documentation
 ```

-If that battery doesn't cover your needs you can extend it.
-However, this should provide a more than adequate base for production circumstances.
+If that battery doesn't cover your needs you can just spend a bit of time extending it with your specifics.
+However, this script should provide a more than amble basis for production circumstances.